chmnk/simple_math/wavelet_questions.md

 ### Section 4.1.

 1) Do you know if there is any good "visual" explanation of the graph Laplacian's spectrum and a graph Fourier transform?

 2) What is the meaning of the chosen heat kernel in that section?
+How is diffusion and heat kernel defined on a graph?

 3) If we have a wavelet on a signal in time, it lives in the signal's frequency domain and in time (?)\
 If we have a wavelet on an image, we would operate with a signal with frequences in one dimention of the image and their localization in another dimension of the image (?)\